dladowitz/BEWD_SF_5/11_Lab_Session/starter_code/README.md

 *	show.html.erb
 	*	Visitors are redirected to the show page after they request a randomly generated code for their URL link.
-	*	Displays the random code that was generated: "Your code is: random_code" Go to localhost:3000/random_code to visit your URL.
+	*	Displays the random code that was generated: "Your code is: *random_code*.
+Go to localhost:3000/random_code to visit your URL.

 ####Generating a Random Number or Hash